 The latest GP Practice survey has been released and can be viewed via the link below.

-The practice is closed for staff training on Thursday 16th May from 12.30-18.30.
+The practice is closed for staff training on Wednesday 18th September 12.30-17.00.
 In an emergency, please ring the usual telephone number and you will receive a call back from the on call doctor.

 The practice is trialling using text messaging to contact patients.
 Please can patients make sure we have your updated mobile telephone number and email address.

 If the answer is yes, visit your Pharmacy first.